AngleProtocol/dappkit/README.md

 ### Tailwind Variables

-To be able to define some component styling with abstract colors, we define color scales and use them according to the [radix color guidelines](https://www.radix-ui.com/colors/docs/palette-composition/understanding-the-scale):
+To be able to define some component styling with abstract colors, we define scales of 12 colors and use them according to the [radix color guidelines](https://www.radix-ui.com/colors/docs/palette-composition/understanding-the-scale):

 ![image](https://github.com/user-attachments/assets/67109bff-eb4c-43a6-8e5a-7f50773dcc65)

 Radix also provides a way to generate appropriates scales from a single color ([preview](https://www.radix-ui.com/colors/custom)), we can then make the configuration only be one color per scale.
+Instead of defining tailwind color classes with colors, we map them to css variables (`bg-main-2: 'var(--main-2)'`), which gives us room to add a variable declaration later on to assign a color to that class.

 ![image](https://github.com/user-attachments/assets/6c38d21c-0b5e-4c2a-ac0d-5f46fb0050ce)